futureofcoding/futureofcoding.org/plan.md

 ### 1. [/about](https://github.com/stevekrouse/futureofcoding.org/blob/16321d65a0381b78a1aa049d4666aadac9db8319/about.md)

 My first draft did a good job of justifying the path I was currently on.
 I articulated my goal of making "programming as intuative as Facebook", and my strategy of getting there by building "a functional reactive Scratch."
-The next steps, according to this plan, are FRP research (Conal Elliot, Reflex, CycleJS, Elm), working on my design principles, and starting to prototype!
+The next steps, according to this plan, are FRP research, working on my design principles, and starting to prototype!

 ### 2. [/plan v1](https://github.com/stevekrouse/futureofcoding.org/blob/4d37f65a04b418772687da1645d1da8d01a4fc30/plan.md)

 Where the last version was justifying, this next version was inquiring.
 It was directly inspired by [Chris Granger's SPLASH 2017 keynote](https://www.youtube.com/watch?v=a_o-ZzgpiK8), which I highly recommend.
 It refocused my attention on the end-user.
-What do *they* want to do?
+What do *they* want to do with coding?

 In it, I also created the follow chart to help organize my dozen ideas on how to move forward: